Using a VPN in China is not always easy – here’s what you need to know

 Server Locations of the China VPN

-Look for a VPN with proxy servers located in Hong Kong, Taiwan, Japan, and West Coast USA (San Francisco/California) or West Coast Canada (Vancouver/British Columbia).
+Look for a VPN with servers located in Hong Kong, Taiwan, Japan, Southeast Asia, and West Coast USA (San Francisco/California) or West Coast Canada (Vancouver/British Columbia).
 This is important for having decent speeds and a good user experience when hooked up to the VPN.

 Sign-Up & Payment